 Ground almonds and butter give Vanilla Crescents a crumbly melt-in-your-mouth texture but they can be a bit tricky to work with.
 It’s important to make sure to use the correct ingredients and follow the recipe closely:

 - You will need to refrigerate the dough and let it rest for at least an hour (it should be firm and cold!).
 The dough will crumble as you first start to work with it but after a while it will get just soft enough to shape the biscuits.

 - Preheat your oven (150 C/ 302 F).
 Bake biscuits for about 10 minutes until the edges turn slightly (!) golden.
 Get them out!
 Now!
 Do NOT overbake (unless you prefer them to be dry and crumbly!).

 - Let the biscuits cool on a baking sheet for about 5 minutes before coating them with vanilla sugar.
 This way, they are less likely to break later on.

-If you follow the instructions closely, you should be just fine.
 Serve your homemade Vanilla Crescents with Skinny Gingerbread Latte (D-E-L-I-C-I-O-U-S!) or Mulled Wine aka Glühwein (I promise, I won’t judge!).
 I know everyone likes to do cookie trays but Vanilla Crescents NEED to be on your baking list this year.
 Whenever I make these, they are usually gone within a day (yes, a day!)
 BUT they taste even better after a few days (for those who can resist long enough!).
 Stored in an airtight container, these biscuits will keep for about four weeks.
 Enjoy!

 Vanilla Crescents aka Vanillekipferl